The History of Motion Picture Film for the Home User and Hobbyist

 You may be surprised to learn that in many cases filmed home movies from the 40’s and 50’s have held up better than VHS or camcorder tapes from the 70’s, 80’s and 90’s.

 Numerous studies about videotape longevity and stability indicate that the quality of videotapes deteriorates each time they are viewed and

-We perform all work on-site, using the same state-of-the-art equipment used by the Academy of Motion Picture Film Archives for true frame-by-frame scanning at up to full 2k High-Definition to preserve and restore their vast library of motion picture films.
-Prior to scanning, your films are inspected, splices are replaced if needed, cleaned and lubricated.
+We perform all work on-site, using the same state-of-the-art equipment used by the Academy of Motion Picture Film Archives for true frame-by-frame scanning, at up to full 2k High-Definition.
+Prior to scanning, your films are inspected, with splices replaced if needed, cleaned and lubricated.
 Basic post-processing is then performed to adjust color, contrast and brightness.

 How can I tell how many feet of film I have?

 Please look at the following illustration as well as the chart below to help you decide the type of film you have as well as how many feet of film you have.
 The number of feet and amount of times are approximations.

 = 400 feet = 30 minutes